brainlife/app-streamlineCategorySegmentation/README.md

 # app-streamlineCategorySegmentation
 Automatically segment a [tractogram](https://brainlife.io/datatypes/5907d922436ee50ffde9c549) into anatomically-based categories.

-These categories comprisese fiber groups such as
+These categories comprise fiber groups such as
 - All the streamlines connecting betwee the frontal and parietal cortices,
 - All the streamlines connecting between the parietal and temporal corticex
 - Etc.